Online matching games in bipartite expanders and applications: Introduction

-In~\cite{bu-mi-ra-ve:c:bitvector} lossless expanders are used to build 1-probe storage schemes with short tables in which membership queries are answered probabilistically with small error $\epsilon$.\footnote{Such randomized one-probe storage schemes are different from Bloom filters which store an approximation of the set.
-More precisely, a Bloom filter stores a superset S' of the intended S. Thus for every $x$ in $S' - S$ (the false positives) the error probability of the query ``Is $x$ in $S$?" is 1, and for $x$ in $S$ or in $U-S'$ the error probability is 0 (and the probability over the choice of the hash functions used by the Bloom filter that an element is in $S' - S$ is $\epsilon$). } Using a non-explicit expander they obtain storage size $O(K \cdot \log N \cdot (1/\epsilon)^2)$.
+A \emph{1-bitprobe storage scheme} (also called a \emph{bit vector}) is a data structure that answers a membership query ``Is $x$ in $S$?" by reading a single bit.
+It is a fundamental data structure introduced by Minsky and Papert in their book on perceptrons~\cite{min-pap:b:perceptrons}.
+See~\cite{bu-mi-ra-ve:c:bitvector,rom:j:bitprobes,gar-rad:c:bitprobes,dha-paw-rad:c:bitprobes} for historic and recent references.
+In~\cite{bu-mi-ra-ve:c:bitvector}, lossless expanders are used to build 1-bitprobe storage schemes with short tables in which membership queries are answered probabilistically with small error $\eps$.\footnote{Such 1-bitprobe storage schemes are different from Bloom filters which store an approximation of the set.
+More precisely, a Bloom filter stores a superset S' of the intended S. Thus for every $x$ in $S' - S$ (the false positives) the error probability of the query ``Is $x$ in $S$?" is 1, and for $x$ in $S$ or in $U-S'$ the error probability is 0 (and the probability over the choice of the hash functions used by the Bloom filter that an element is in $S' - S$ is $\eps$). } Using a non-explicit expander they obtain storage size $O(\tfrac 1 {\eps^{2}} K \log N)$.
 Note that this is close to the lower bound $K \log N - O(1)$ for any set data structure.
-They also have an explicit construction achieving storage size $O((K \cdot \log N \cdot 1/\epsilon)^2)$.
+They also have an explicit construction achieving storage size $O((\tfrac 1 \eps K \log N)^2)$.
 Ta-Shma~\cite{ta-shma:j:storage} and Guruswami, Umans, and Vadhan~\cite[Theorem 7.4]{guv:j:extractor} give explicit constructions with smaller storage size.
-In all these schemes, making a membership query (i.e., finding the location in the data structure of the bit that is probed) takes time $\poly(\log N, \log (1/\epsilon))$.
+In all these schemes, making a membership query (i.e., finding the location in the data structure of the bit that is probed) takes time $\poly(\log (N/\eps))$.